nodename/vscode-hacker-typer/README.md

 6. WHOA HOW ARE YOU TYPING SO FAST
 7. `Cmd+Shift+Backspace` (the `Erase Previous Frame` command) will move the buffer backwards.
 Any other key moves it forward.
 8. Feel free to move around the file, highlight code etc. When you continue typing, the next character will be inserted where you did while recording.
 9. A sound is played when you reach the end of your macro.
+You must press `ENTER` to exit playback.

 ### Stop points